powa-team/powa/docs/security.rst

 We designed POWA so that the user interface will only communicate with PostgreSQL via prepared statements.
 This will prevent the risk of `SQL injection <http://xkcd.com/327/>`_.

-However to connect to the PoWA User Interface, you will use the login and password of a postgeSQL ruser.
+However to connect to the PoWA User Interface, you will use the login and password of a postgeSQL user.
 If you don't protect your communications, an attacker placed between the GUI and PostgreSQL, or between you and the GUI, could gain your user rights to your database server.

 Therefore we **strongly** recommend the following precautions: